nchain-innovation/utxo-as-a-service/README.md

 ```
 These directories contain the following:
+* `data` - Configuration, data and logs used and created by the service
 * `docs` - Project documentation
 * `docs/diagrams` - PlantUML diagrams and source in support of the documentation
-* `rust/data` - Configuration, data and logs used and created by the service
 * `rust/src` - Service source code in Rust
 * `python/src` - Python REST web interface to UaaS

 ## Development